microsoft/openvmm/Guide/src/user_guide/openhcl/run/openvmm_linux.md

 * Update OpenHCL to support TDX without Hyper-V-specific hypercalls.
 Optionally, extend KVM to model TDX L2s as VTLs so that the host can target interrupts to the guest directly.

+Additionally, OpenHCL currently relies on Hyper-V communication devices for guest configuration and runtime services.
+This ties OpenHCL to the OpenVMM or Hyper-V VMMs.
+We are looking for ways to support alternatives for use with other VMMs such as qemu.

 If you are interested in helping with any of this, please let us know.